vlin02/MonteCarlo-Poker/README.md

 Time elapsed: 1.77971s

-# How the numbers are CRUNCHED
+# How the numbers are crunched
 Fast poker simulations depend on two variables 1) time spent generating random samples 2) time spent evaluating winner of each sample.
 MonteCarlo-poker acheives both at linear time.